nmattei/cmps3160/syllabus.md

 # Catalog / Course Description
 The aim of this course is to provide the student with an introduction to the main concepts and techniques required for collecting, processing, and deriving insight into data.
 Data Science is an interdisciplinary set of topics that includes everything you need to create data driven answers and solutions to specific business, scientific, or sociological questions.
 Topics typically covered include an introduction to one or more data collection and management systems, e.g., SQL, web scraping, and various data repositories; exploratory and statistical data analysis, e.g., bootstrapping, measures of central tendency, hypothesis testing and machine learning techniques including linear regression and clustering; data and information visualization, e.g., plotting and interactive charts using various technologies; and presentation and communication of the results of these analyses.

-**Prerequisite:** CMPS 1600 Intro to Computer Science II and CMPS/MATH 2170 Discrete Mathematics.
+**Prerequisite:** CMPS 1100  Foundations of Programming or CMPS 1500  Intro to Computer Science I

 **Note:** This is a programming and mathematics intensive class.
 Students are expected to know the basics of Python and be able to navigate a Linux/Unix command prompt (the first programming assignment will test these abilities).
 Likewise a working understanding of graph theory, probability theory, and an understanding of basic algorithms is expected.